noah-nuebling/github-actions-test/README.md

           - Body can have several sections all with different headers and encodings.
 I often read "use this when your form has file uploads"
       - There are also more formats like "application/json", or plaintext.
       - I think the urlencoded can transmit nested datastructures somehow but not sure.
-      - When your url contains a queryString the query string will automatically be made part of the body of the HTTP request
+      - When your url contains a queryString the query string will automatically be made part of the body of the HTTP request (True for POST, not true for GET.
+Not sure about other METHODS)
         - So do you have to use application/x-www-form-urlencoded when using a queryString?
         - Can you use a queryString and also send additional data?
 That would probably use `multipart/form-data`.

+- TCP ports seem to be pretty unnecessary.
+I think ports were originally made to allow for simultaneous connection sessions, but there can be several connection sessions on a single TCP port.
+Port numbers are conventionally used for specific higher level protocols (e.g. port 80 for HTTP).
+But I feel like everything would work fine if ports didn't exist.